subash-ghub/CrackYourPlacement/README.md

 442 - Find All Duplicates in an Array <br>
 974 - Subarray Sums <br>
 1423 - Maximum Points You Can Obtain from cards <br>

+## Day 8
+#### Matrix Porblems:
+Find the number of islands using DFS
+Maximum size rectangle binary sub-matrix with all Is Rotate Image
+Matrix of  replace